Presented by Weller Group

 If you wish to defer taxes, you can leave your funds in the traditional IRA, but only until April 1 of the year following the year you reach age 72.
 That's when you have to take your first required minimum distribution (RMD) from the IRA.
 After that, you must take a distribution by the end of every calendar year until your funds are exhausted or you die.
 The annual distribution amounts are based on a standard life expectancy table.
 You can always withdraw more than you're required to in any year.
 However, if you withdraw less, you'll be hit with a 50% penalty on the difference between the required minimum and the amount you actually withdrew.

 Not everyone can set up a Roth IRA.
 Even if you can, you may not qualify to take full advantage of it.
 The first requirement is that you must have taxable compensation.
-If your taxable compensation is at least $6,000 in 2020 (unchanged from 2019), you may be able to contribute the full amount.
+If your taxable compensation is at least $6,500 in 2023, you may be able to contribute the full amount.
 But it gets more complicated.
 Your ability to contribute to a Roth IRA in any year depends on your MAGI and your income tax filing status.
 Your allowable contribution may be less than the maximum possible, or nothing at all.

 Contribution is limited if MAGI between: